bobjrsenior/GxUtils/README.md

 			-fixTransparentMeshes		Sets transparency on all models with 'transparency100%' or 'transparent100%' in their name, or any variant in steps of 25% (0%, 25%, 50%, 75%, 100%).
 			-removeUnusedTextures		Removes textures that are not used by any materials.
+			-setPresetFolder			Sets the folder to look for preset files in.

 ### Interactive Mode Specifics
     GX Model Viewer Interactive Mode Help